Limboid/ainimal-zookeeper/README.md

 - Design flow: server.js --> graphQL schema --> client

 - Instead of using a config file, custom API routes, and middleware, the entire server is defined in high-level nodejs objects and functions.
 The server instance is exposed to the client via a graphQL API for direct query (alothough most variables are hidden from unauthorized users).
-To get the server running for a new use-case, all you have to do is change the server code (also the secrets).
+To get the server running for a new use-case, all you have to do is change the high-level server code (also the secrets).
 The server file looks like this:
 ```javascript
 // server/main.js
 server = Server({